Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 How DonnaPro Compares

-DonnaPro is a specialist virtual assistant agency placing dedicated senior executive assistants with CEOs and founders across Europe.
-The model is built specifically for the use case where freelance platforms underperform.
+DonnaPro is a Tier 3 specialist virtual assistant agency - placing dedicated, proactive senior executive assistants with CEOs and founders across Europe.
+The model is built specifically for the use case where offshore task-execution models underperform.

 Comparison between an offshore virtual assistant service and DonnaPro's managed European EA agency model.
 According to DonnaPro, the estimated true annual cost of an offshore VA at CEO level - including hidden management overhead and platform fees - is approximately €90,000+ versus €32,400/year for DonnaPro's part-time option or €78,000/year for full-time.